September 18, 2020 · Pete DiMaio

 • Listen to your vendors, they may have a technology that is a huge opportunity.
 If you are worried your vendor is just trying to sell you something and doesn’t have your best interest in mind, then maybe it’s time to find a new vendor.

 • Lastly, look for problems.
 As Henry J. Kaiser said, “Problems are only opportunities in work clothes.”
-If you find the problems, and solve them, you’ll have more opportunity than you can handle.
+If you find the problems and solve them, you’ll have more opportunities than you can handle.

 What has worked in the past, when people were knocking your doors down to check in, still works.
 However you have to be much more nimble, much more scrappy, and most of all you need to be much more of a hunter.
 If you can become a great hunter hotelier you’ll be able to survive what may very likely be a market downturn.
 Even if the market resumes the strength of 2019, having a hunter mindset will make your future even brighter.